top of page

 Bacon:

-1. Put 2-4 slices of bacon on a sheet pan and bake at 400 degrees F for 12-15 minutes or until perfectly crispy.
+1. Put 2-4 slices of bacon on a sheet pan and bake at 400 degrees F for 12-15 minutes, or until perfectly crispy.
+Opt to prepare hollandaise while bacon is cooking for best time usage.

 2. Lay on a paper towel to cool and absorb grease.

-3. Break up your bacon to crumbles using clean hands and set aside.
+3. Chop bacon into to crumbles and set aside.

 Hollandaise Sauce: